GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Commonwealth Scientific and Industrial Research Organisation

    DEA
-      Digital Earth Australia, a platform that uses spatial data and images recorded by satellites orbiting our planet to detect physical changes across Australia in unprecedented detail.
+      Digital Earth Australia, a program of Geoscience Australia that uses spatial data and images
+      recorded by satellites orbiting our planet to detect physical changes across Australia in unprecedented detail.
 DEA is the Australian implementation of the Open Data Cube.
 For more information see https://www.dea.ga.gov.au/.